 That's it for now, Roxy Fans!
 This is my last entry for the semester.
 Good luck on your finals!

-See you next time the breeze is cool, the sun is up, and the waves roll into view!
+See you next time the sun is up, the breeze is cool, and the waves roll into view.
 ‘Til then, hang ten!